 Federal Parent Loan for Undergraduate Students (PLUS)

 Parents (or step-parents) who need additional funds to assist with educational expenses may borrow up to the cost of education minus any financial aid the student is eligible to receive for the academic year.
 Parents must complete a Plus Loan Application and Master Promissory Note at www.studentloans.gov.
-The interest rate is fixed at 6.41 percent.
 Repayment normally begins 60 days after the loan is fully disbursed.
 Interest begins to accumulate at the time the disbursement is made.
-An origination fee of 4.204% may be deducted from the loan proceeds.
-The loan fee for loans where the first disbursement is on or after December 1, 2013 is 4.288%.
+Contact Financial Aid for current interest rates and fees.